 - Refrigerate until cool

-- In a small bowl, crack 1 egg and whisk in 1 tbsp water
+- In a small bowl, crack 1 egg and whisk in 1 tablespoon water

 - Set up breaking station with 3 bowls, egg mix bowl, flour bowl and a bread crumb bowl mixed with parsley.

-- Remove mixture from refrigerator and scoop about a tbsp of mixture and roll into balls in your hand and then flatten slightly to resemble the shape in the picture.
+- Remove mixture from refrigerator and scoop about a tablespoon of mixture and roll into balls in your hand and then flatten slightly to resemble the shape in the picture.